Kizerbyte/ha-scheduled-action/README.md

 When something is scheduled, it is added to the queue.
 The integration then exposes queue state through entities and executes the action when its trigger condition is met.

+## Example use cases

+- Turn something off in 30 minutes
+- Queue an IR button press for later
+- Trigger an action when arriving home
+- Trigger an action when going to sleep
+- Trigger an action from a custom event such as `next_alarm`

 ## Entities

 Depending on your scheduler configuration, the integration exposes entities such as: